 Political support and clear policies prove critical for renewable energy market growth

-LONDON, 30 AUGUST 2012: Having quadrupled its solar capacity target to 50GW by 2020 and begun an accelerated domestic installations program to tackle the oversupply of solar panels, China looks set to continue its domination of the global renewable energy market, according to EY’s latest quarterly global Renewable energy Country Attractiveness Indices report (CAI).
+London, 29 August 2012 – Having quadrupled its solar capacity target to 50GW by 2020 and begun an accelerated domestic installations program to tackle the oversupply of solar panels, China looks set to continue its domination of the global renewable energy market, according to EY's latest quarterly global Renewable energy Country Attractiveness Indices report (CAI) released today.

 The indices provide scores in 40 countries for national renewable energy markets, renewable energy infrastructures and their suitability for individual technologies.
 During Q2 2012, China remained at the top of the All Renewable Index (ARI) but going forward it has a number of challenges to overcome, such as the oversupply of wind turbines and solar panels, and resolving grid transmission issues.

 During the same period, the US dropped 1.5 points, to share second position with Germany.
 This was due to ongoing uncertainty over the country's long-term renewable energy strategy and a failure to indicate if there will be an extension to the critical Production Tax Credit (PTC) for wind projects.
 The drop in the US score coincided with Germany gaining a point —the result of the German government's proactive approach to addressing barriers to offshore wind development and creating stability in the solar sector.